YouTube Verification vs. Account Verification

 What is the impact of YouTube channel verification on credibility?

-YouTube channel verification places a checkmark next to your channel name, signaling that YouTube has officially confirmed it as the genuine account of a creator or brand.
-This badge not only boosts credibility but also helps your audience easily recognize authentic content.
+YouTube channel verification places a badge next to your channel name, signaling that YouTube has confirmed it as the genuine account of a creator or brand.
+This helps viewers recognize the official channel.

 How can I prepare my YouTube channel for verification?